juristr/juristr.github.com/content/blog/2019-08-12-thank-you-angular-cli-team.md

 $ ng serve
 ```

 …and your project will be served on `http://localhost:4200` (by default, and this is customizable as well).
-Your TS code will be compiled on the fly (incrementally!), It will also **automatically compile SASS** code etc and the CLI monitors your file system, recompiles and **re-serves automatically on each change**.
+Your TS code will be compiled on the fly (incrementally!), It will also **automatically compile Sass** code etc and the CLI monitors your file system, recompiles and **re-serves automatically on each change**.

 Also, need to use `https` on localhost?
 Just use the `--ssl` flag and you’re good to go.
 Behind the scenes, local temporary certificates are being generated and all set up for you.